Join the fastest-growing Food community on Pinterest

 - Roll dough and cut shapes with small cutouts.

-- Bake 10–12 minutes until edges are golden.
+- Bake for 10–12 minutes until the edges are golden.

 6. Peanut Butter Blossoms